hhandika/segul/README.md

 segul extract --input [a-path/wilcard-to-files] --id [id_1] [id_2] [id_3]
 ```

-You can specify as many id as you would like.
+You can specify as many IDs as you like.
 However, for a long list of IDs, it may be more convenient to input a text file.
-In the file, the content should be only the list of IDs, one ID each line:
+In the file, the contents should be only a list of the IDs, separated by hard returns:

 ```bash
 sequence_1